CLINICAL

 Learn

-Ron A Adelman, MD, MPH, MBA is Professor and Director of Retina and Macula Center at the Yale University School of Medicine, President of the Connecticut State Medical Society (CSMS), and Scientific Director of the European VitreoRetinal Society (EVRS).
 In addition to his medical training, he has a Master of Public Health (MPH) from the University of California at Berkeley and a Master of Business Administration (MBA) from Yale School of Management.
-Ron completed his residency in ophthalmology at Harvard University.
-Then he did a fellowship in Retinal Surgery at Harvard, where he was elected as the Fellow of the Year 2000 and received a National Research Award.
+Dr. Adelman completed his residency in Ophthalmology at Harvard University, followed by a fellowship in Retinal Surgery at Harvard, where he was elected as the Fellow of the Year 2000 and received a National Research Award.

 Dr. Adelman has served as the President of Connecticut Society of Eye Physicians and Surgeons (CSEP), and President of New Haven County Medical Association (NHCMA).
 He is an Examiner of the American Board of Ophthalmology and serves on the editorial board of seven scientific journals including the American Journal of Ophthalmology.